1414213/scwin2/README.md

 "IsContinuous": false,
 "MinimumSpeed": 80.0
 ```
-Translates lines drawn as swipes on a trackpad into button input based on the direction of the line.&ensp;For example, with a list of two buttons and an offset of 0.5 pi's a northward swipe would tap the first button and a southward swipe would tap the second.&ensp;`MinimumDistance` sets the minimum length a detected swipe needs to be to activate a button.&ensp;It is recommended to keep this above the default value.&ensp;`AngleOffset` specifies at what angle slice listing begins.&ensp;Measured in amounts of pi (1 would be read as 1*pi).&ensp;`LongSwipeThreshold` set the minimum length a swipe needs to be to be considered a long swipe.&ensp;Measured as a proportion of the diameter of the trackpad.&ensp;This should be greater than `MinimumDistance`; when less all swipes will be considered long swipes.&ensp;The default value is impossible so that long swipes are ignored in default function.&ensp;`Buttons` specifies a list of Button types to be tapped by swiping.&ensp;The size of this sets the amount of directions to draw lines with, extending from 0 pi to 2 pi.&ensp;`LongSwipeButtons` specifies a list of Button types to be pressed by long swipes.&ensp;Since the amount of directions is set by `Buttons` if this list is shorter than `Buttons` the unfilled directions will do nothing.&ensp;`IsContinuous` sets whether multiple swipes can be made from a single gesture.&ensp;By default the end of the swipe is where input stops on the trackpad.&ensp;When enabled this takes where a stroke stops moving to be a swipe's end with `MinimumSpeed` sets how slow the stroke needs to move to be considered stopped.&ensp;`MinimumSpeed` should be kept near the default value for best performance.
+Translates lines drawn as swipes on a trackpad into button input based on the direction of the line.
+For example, with a list of two buttons and an offset of 0.5 pi's a northward swipe would tap the first button and a southward swipe would tap the second.  `MinimumDistance` sets the minimum length a detected swipe needs to be to activate a button.
+It is recommended to keep this above the default value.  `AngleOffset` specifies at what angle slice listing begins.
+Measured in amounts of pi (1 would be read as 1*pi).  `LongSwipeThreshold` set the minimum length a swipe needs to be to be considered a long swipe.
+Measured as a proportion of the diameter of the trackpad.
+This should be greater than `MinimumDistance`; when less all swipes will be considered long swipes.
+The default value is impossible so that long swipes are ignored in default function.  `Buttons` specifies a list of Button types to be tapped by swiping.
+The size of this sets the amount of directions to draw lines with, extending from 0 pi to 2 pi.  `LongSwipeButtons` specifies a list of Button types to be pressed by long swipes.
+Since the amount of directions is set by `Buttons` if this list is shorter than `Buttons` the unfilled directions will do nothing.  `IsContinuous` sets whether multiple swipes can be made from a single gesture.
+By default the end of the swipe is where input stops on the trackpad.
+When enabled this takes where a stroke stops moving to be a swipe's end with `MinimumSpeed` sets how slow the stroke needs to move to be considered stopped.  `MinimumSpeed` should be kept near the default value for best performance.

 ### PadTrackball
 ```